Golf on ABC: 2010s

 ESPN moved all live golf coverage to cable in 2010, with ABC being relegated to carrying a three-hour encore presentation of the day's Open Championship rounds starting at 3:00 p.m.
 Eastern Time through 2015.

 ESPN and ABC lost Open Championship rights to Golf Channel/NBC after the 2015 event.
 ESPN or ABC had aired the event every year since 1962.
 Later in December 2015, ESPN returned live golf to ABC with the announcement that the final round of the CME Group Tour Championship on the LPGA Tour would be broadcast on the network.
 A scaled down version of the ESPN/ABC crew worked the event.
 ABC broadcast this event until 2018, as NBC took over their coverage the following year.

 2020s

 On November 12, 2020, Sports Business Journal reported that the conclusion of the final round of the Masters on Sunday, November 15 could be broadcast on ABC, if weather or a playoff extended the action beyond 4 p.m., when CBS would transition to NFL coverage.
 The tournament ultimately aired in full on CBS.

 On December 7–10, 2023, ABC and ESPN aired the inaugural World Champions Cup.
 The tournament featured three teams; Team International, Team Europe and Team USA.
 It was the first Golf coverage to air on ABC since 2018.

-On December 28, 2025, the opening match of TMRW Golf League, between Atlanta Drive GC and New York GC, will air on ABC.
+On December 28, 2025, the opening match of TMRW Golf League, between Atlanta Drive GC and New York GC, aired on ABC.